Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Upgrade (Search) {#upgrade-search}

-If you've previously deployed Content Services where external Search access was disabled (the default), you can run the following `helm upgrade` command to enable external access for `/solr` (replacing `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string, and list of whitelisted IP addresses you [prepared earlier](#prepare-data):
+If you've previously deployed Content Services where external Search access was disabled (the default), you can run the following `helm upgrade` command to enable external access for `/solr` (replace `YOUR-BASIC-AUTH` and `YOUR-IPS` with the encoded basic authentication string, and list of whitelisted IP addresses you [prepared earlier](#prepare-data):

 ```bash
 helm upgrade acs alfresco-incubator/alfresco-content-services \